Tunxis Community College

 If you’re serious about developing story writing skills, then you have to write a lot (See this project for context: 100 Days Project).
 At the beginning of every Wednesday session, you’ll submit a short short or flash story.
 This story should be between 50 and 200 words in length.
 This is not a formal submission but should net you about 14 completed narratives.

-These stories, as the semester progresses, will begin to relate to images provided by a linked art course.
+These stories, as the semester progresses and if this project comes together, will begin to relate to images provided by a linked art course.
 Students in the art course will submit pieces of their own work, and the short, flash fictions will respond to those pieces of art.
 In this way, we’ll start a creative dialogue with another mode of creative expression.
 More explanation will come as this aspect of things develops.

 What is it